DarkGhostHunter/Laraload/README.md

 When the Preload script is called, you will receive a `PreloadCalledEvent` instance with the compilation status (`true` on success, `false` on failure).
 You can [add a Listener](https://laravel.com/docs/events#registering-events-and-listeners) to dispatch an email or a Slack notification.

+If there is a bigger problem, your application logger will catch the exception.

-* Why now I need to use a callback to append/exclude files?
+* Why now I need to use a callback to append/exclude files, instead of a simple array of files?

 This new version uses Preloader 2, which offers greater flexibility to handle files inside a directory.
-This approach is incompatible with just issuing file arrays, but is more convenient.
-Considering appending/excluding is for edge cases, it was decided to leave it as method calls.
+This approach is incompatible with just issuing directly an array of files, but is more convenient in the long term.
+Considering that appending and excluding files mostly requires pin-point precision, it was decided to leave it as method calls for this kind of flexibility.

 ## License